 - T1530 Data from Cloud Storage and T1486 Data Encrypted for Impact - the impact end of the chains: bulk cloud-storage exfiltration in Snowflake, LastPass, and the Microsoft SAS leak, ESXi ransomware in MGM, and SSE-C bucket encryption in Codefinger / S3.

-- T1528 Steal Application Access Token - abusing OAuth tokens instead of passwords, the entire basis of Salesloft Drift / UNC6395, where stolen third-party integration tokens drove bulk data theft across hundreds of SaaS tenants.
+- T1528 Steal Application Access Token - abusing OAuth tokens instead of passwords, the entire basis of Salesloft Drift / UNC6395, where stolen third-party integration tokens drove bulk data theft across hundreds of SaaS tenants, and of Vercel / Context.ai, where control of a vendor's OAuth application meant the ability to mint valid tokens for any user who had consented.

 The pattern in the ATT&CK view matches the pattern in the table: the recurring techniques cluster around identity (T1078, T1552, T1621, T1606) and social engineering (T1589, T1656, T1566), not around exotic exploitation.
 Build your detection library outward from there.